What is Endometriosis?

 There are many theories as to why this tissue is outside of the uterus:

-• Dioxin.
-Research on monkeys exposed to dioxin, a pollutant, shows an increase in endometriosis.
-A study by the Environmental Protection Agency determined that exposure through bleached products like sanitary napkins and tampons was insignificant.
-More concerning is the exposure to dioxin through the consumption of beef and dairy products.
+- Dioxin.
+Research on monkeys exposed to dioxin, a pollutant, shows increased endometriosis.
+A study by the Environmental Protection Agency found that exposure to dioxin from bleached products such as sanitary napkins and tampons was insignificant.
+More concerning is the exposure to dioxin through consumption of beef and dairy products.

-• Retrograde flow.
-Retrograde flow is menstrual blood that is going the wrong way.
-That is, rather than down and out of the uterus through the cervix, menstrual tissue is going up and out through the fallopian tubes.
+- Retrograde flow.
+Retrograde flow is menstrual blood flowing the wrong way.
+That is, rather than going down and out of the uterus through the cervix, menstrual tissue goes up and out through the fallopian tubes.
+Gravity could assist this, so headstands or yoga during heavy menstruation are not recommended.
 Retrograde menstrual flow occurs in approximately 90% of all women.
-So, this theory alone isn’t enough to explain why some women have endometriosis and others don’t.
+So, this theory alone isn’t enough to explain why some women have endometriosis, and others don’t.

-• Overly active uterine lining cells.
-An enzyme called telomerase is overly active in women with endometriosis.
+- Overly active uterine lining cells.
+An enzyme called telomerase is excessively active in women with endo.

-• Autoimmune.
-More recently theories suggest that endometriosis is an auto-immune disorder.
+- Autoimmune.
+More recent theories suggest that endometriosis is an autoimmune disorder.
 Endo patients have high levels of circulating anti-endometrial antibodies.
-This seems like a chicken and egg situation.
+This seems like a chicken-and-egg situation.
 Are the antibodies present because of the endometriosis, or are they causing it?
 If endometrial tissue is in the abdominal cavity where it does not belong, the immune system targets it as foreign and creates antibodies against it.
-This is what we would expect with tissue that is where it shouldn’t be.
+We would expect this with tissue, which is where it shouldn’t be.

-• Coelomic metaplasia.
-This theory states that the cells that line your abdomen changed into uterine lining cells.
-The theory arises because endometriosis is found in fetuses and in men.
+- Coelomic metaplasia.
+This theory states that the cells that line your abdomen change into uterine lining cells.
+The theory arises because endometriosis is found in fetuses and men.
 Estrogen dominance is a likely contributor to this.

-• Estrogen Dominance.
-This means that there is an imbalance between estrogen and the other hormones, like progesterone, that balance it.
+- Estrogen Dominance means an imbalance between estrogen and other hormones, like progesterone, that help balance it.

 Which hormones are involved in endometriosis?
 How can you tell?

-To confirm what the exact hormone imbalance is that is causing or contributing to your endometriosis, there are several testing/information gathering options:
+To confirm what the exact hormone imbalance is that is causing or contributing to your endo, there are several testing/information-gathering options:

-1. Conventional hormone blood tests.
-Be aware with these tests, that they must be performed at specific points of your menstrual cycle in order to interpret them and determine whether your levels are optimal.
-The second thing to be aware of is that laboratory ranges for hormones are notoriously broad, and not based on what is optimal or ideal.
-Even when there are obvious signs of hormone imbalance, women will fall inside these ranges.
-Your tests need to be interpreted by a naturopathic doctor like myself, who will not rely on conventional ranges, but rather ranges based on optimal hormonal balance.
+- Conventional hormone blood tests.
+Be aware that these tests must be performed at specific points of your menstrual cycle to interpret them and determine whether your levels are optimal.
+The second thing to be aware of is that laboratory ranges for hormones are notoriously broad and not based on what is optimal.
+Women will fall within these ranges even when there are apparent signs of hormone imbalance.
+Your tests need to be interpreted by a naturopathic doctor like myself, who will not rely on conventional ranges but instead on ranges based on optimal hormonal balance.

-2. DUTCH testing.
-DUTCH testing is dried urine testing for not only your hormones, like estrogen, but also all of their metabolites.
+- DUTCH testing.
+DUTCH testing is dried urine testing for hormones, such as estrogen and its metabolites.
 Metabolites tell us how your body deals with your hormones.
-This particularly important with regards to estrogen and how your liver breaks it down and excretes it.
+This is particularly important concerning estrogen and how your liver breaks it down and excretes it.

-3. Basal Body Temperature charting.
-Checking your temperature first thing in the morning and plotting it in an app helps us to identify if you are ovulating, when you are ovulating, and what your hormones are like before and after ovulating.
+- Basal Body Temperature charting.
+Checking your temperature first thing in the morning and logging it in an app helps us identify whether you are ovulating, when you are ovulating, and what your hormones are like before and after ovulation.

 Natural Treatment for Endometriosis